Xunnamius/hashnav/Docs/Documentation.md

 <br />
 ###Public Method: <a name="PMI-get"></a>get
-Grabs the value of a specified query parameter.
+Grabs the value of a specified parameter.

 ####Syntax
 	hashNav.get(parameter1[, parameter2[, parameter3]]);

 ####Arguments
-1. parameter - (`string`) The name of a hash URI query parameter.
+1. parameter - (`string`) The name of a hash URI parameter.
 If `all` is passed in, the results would be the same as calling [getStoredHash()](#PMI-getStoredHash "Jump to it!").

 ####Returns
-* (`mixed`) Value of the specified query parameter or `null` if the query parameter does not exist.
+* (`mixed`) Value of the specified parameter or `null` if the parameter does not exist.
 * (`object`) When more than one parameter is specified, an object is returned instead, housing the results in convenient key/value pairs.

 <br />
 ###Public Method: <a name="PMI-set"></a>set
-Sets the value of the specified query parameter (merges [current parameter object](#PMI-getStoredHash "Jump to it!") with supplied input using [Object.merge()](http://mootools.net/docs/core/Types/Object#Object:Object-merge "MooTools Core Documentation: Object.merge")).
+Sets the value of the specified parameter (merges [current parameter object](#PMI-getStoredHash "Jump to it!") with supplied input using [Object.merge()](http://mootools.net/docs/core/Types/Object#Object:Object-merge "MooTools Core Documentation: Object.merge")).

 ####Syntax
 	hashNav.set(parameter, value);